- Expand/Collapse Overview

 In 2016, the quarterly LFS sample size across the EU was about 1.5 millions of individuals.
 The EU-LFS covers all industries and occupations.

-The LFS microdata including years 1983-2015 became available in December 2016.
-For full details on the anonymised LFS microdata, please consult documents below:
+The LFS microdata including years 1983-2016 became available in October 2017.
+For full details on the anonymised LFS microdata, please consult the documents below:

 LFS based data